tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Feywild.md

 -   Throughout the feywild, there are also innumerable dryads, nymphs, and other spirits of the land.
 These fey are typically strongly tied to a particular place, rarely traveling.

+## Locations

 The politics and political organization of the Feywild is based around the realms of the Archfey, such as [[Shimmersong]], [[Amberglow]], [[Fortune's Rest]] or other lesser known realms.

+The layout and terrain of the Feywild very loosely matches the layout and terrain of the material plane of Taelgar; so where there are big mountain chains in Taelgar, there are usually mountains of some kind in the Feywild.
+But this matching is very loose, and often based more on vibes or history than physical geography.

+Roughly, the locations of the following Fey realms are known:
+- [[Fortune's Rest]] is superimposed on the area southeast of Chardon, roughly including the southern reaches of the Elderwood, the Yeraad river valley, and the lowlands leading to the Myraeni Gap.
+- [[Shimmersong]] is east of Fortune's Rest, covering roughly the Myraeni Gap and the southern reaches of the CentralMountains, extending into the northern part of the Dunmari plains.
+- [[Amberglow]] stretches east and south from Shimmersong, centered on the Kharja river valley and extending south into the Garamjala Desert, as well as east towards the Mahar drainage.
+- [[Dreamhaven]] is north of Fortune's Rest, centered around the ancient elven kingdom of Ainumarya and the northern reaches of the Chasa river valley.
+- [[Whispervale]] is north of Dreamhaven, roughly congruent with the lands now occupied by the northern Deno'qai, along the edge of them mountains.
+- [[Splendor's Gleam]] is a small realm, roughly congruent with the northern edge of Lake Valandros and the southern part of the Voltara plains.
+- [[Wildrun]] is north and west of Splendor's Gleam, roughly congruent with the Tawir Forest and the Mawarkel Peninsula.

 %% Notes on how the feywild works:
-.
-Some basic facts of the layout and workings of the plane are detailed here:

--   The layout and terrain of the Feywild very loosely matches the layout and terrain of the material plane of Taelgar; so where there are big mountain chains in Taelgar, there are usually mountains of some kind in the Feywild.
-But this matching is very loose, and often based more on vibes or history than physical geography.

 -   Distances are very different in the Feywild than in Taelgar.
 Two portals to the Feywild could be 1000 miles apart in Taelgar and only 100 miles apart in the Feywild, or vice versa.